 Relaying to Purdue the challenges from a California perspective were third generation Clarksburg farmers, David and Phil Ogilvie.
 David shared his personal story of his ability to apply modern farming techniques to drive efficiencies in water use on several of his fields through sensors and remote irrigation management with an iPhone app.
 Due to lack of broadband access, he isn’t able to deploy the technology on all of his fields.
 His farm in Clarksburg is located is a community less than a fifteen-minute drive from the California State Capitol.
 Unfortunately, lack of broadband access in rural areas of California is not an issue unique to Clarksburg.
-In fact, as a whole, the region has relatively poor grades for broadband infrastructure (report card and coverage map)
+In fact, as a whole, the region has relatively poor grades for broadband infrastructure.

 The world views California as leader in technology and innovation.
 However, we are not leading in terms broadband speed and access.
 Many rural residents are disconnected from the many benefits of e-connectivity, including opportunities for distance learning, expanding global markets for small businesses, connecting to information on employment and job applications, and accessing telemedicine for improved health.